Are You Listening?

 “What happened today,” I asked.

 “When you told us that leaders are often good ‘persuaders,’ but lousy ‘listeners,’ I got it.
-I saw that I had been trying for a year to just persuade them to see how right this is for our company, but had not once really tried to listen and connect with where they were coming from.
+I saw that I had been trying for a year to persuade them to see how right this is for our company but had not once really tried to listen and connect with where they were coming from.
 I finally could see what was causing the logjam.
 I was trying to lead them to my reality without first understanding theirs,” he explained.

 “So, what did you do?”
 I asked, sensing there was more.